 A dignified and graceful old Thai woman speaks to an international TV crew.
 She is commentating on video footage of one of the most appalling road accidents in Thailand in recent years.
 A tragedy that was captured on video, featured on a mainstream news channel and one which Thai people will not quickly forget.

-In 2015 a car van, which is one of the most popular modes of transport for working Thai people, was involved in a disastrous head-on collision on stretch of motorway near Chonburi.
+In 2015 a car van, which is one of the most popular modes of transport for working Thai people, was involved in a disastrous head-on collision on a stretch of motorway near Chonburi.
 The crashed vehicle exploded into flames killing all aboard who were unable to escape.
 The road was closed as ambulances made their way to the scene and onlookers looked on helplessly at the billowing smoke and flames from the mangled wreckage while sirens blared in all directions.
 People felt helpless and bewildered.
 Thai TV audiences were also left stunned by the tragedy and Thai authorities have since suggested a move to ban motor vans altogether and regulate vehicles using hydrogen gas tanks.
 Many vehicles in Thailand are modified to allow for the use of cheaper LGT gas which is readily available in Thailand at rock bottom prices even though petrol in Thailand is quite cheap and also heavily subsidised.

 50 young people die alone each day in motorbike accidents in Thailand

 The woman on the BBC news report explains in Thai that she saw the video footage shortly after her daughter, 26-year-old Hathaitip Modpai, left on her journey and knew instantly that she was among the victims.
 She had been trying to phone her daughter on her mobile phone but the number just dialled out.
 The young Thai woman was an only child who worked as a car salesperson in Bangkok.
-She had been visiting her parents as is traditional for the Thai children as part of Thai new year tradition.
+She had been visiting her parents as is traditional for the Thai children as part of the Thai new year tradition.
 It’s a sad, tragic story.
 25 people lost their lives on the Chonburi road that day.